 Noise meters were used to record noise level at the sites.
-The site is located along the traffic therefore the noise from the workers, birds and traffic and the likely receptors will be the workers, wildlife during construction and the animals.
+The sites are located away from the traffic and, since most of them are inside the reserve; therefore, the likely receptors will be the workers and community during construction and the animals.